DavAug/chi/docs/source/index.rst

 - On Windows, sundials does not need to be installed manually.
 Myokit will install sundials automatically.

-Step 2: Installation of chi
+Step 2: Installation of Chi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chi is distributed with PiPy which means that you can pip install chi with
+Chi is distributed with PiPy which means that you can pip install Chi with

 .. code-block:: bash